Smithsonian/swarm-firmware/doc/swarm_network_registers.md

 * `sync/control`

     - control[29] is the "Arm MCNT" bit (0x20000000).
-This bit needs to be set on both ROACH2's pretty close to each other (within one sync cycle).
+This bit needs to be set on all ROACH2's pretty close to each other (within one sync cycle).
       The MCNT counter resets on the first sync pulse after a rising edge of this bit.